-Raised in a creative home in Minnesota, Lexi was given ample opportunity to explore her interests in nature though first hand experiences and collections of beautifully illustrated books.
+Raised in a creative home in Minnesota, Lexi was given ample opportunity to explore her interests in nature through first hand experiences and collections of beautifully illustrated books.
 From her first animal dissection at age three, to her recent studies of zoopharmacognasy behaviors in Madagascar's lemurs in 2015, Lex has taken it upon herself to combine science and art in every tidbit of her corporeal self.

 In 2017, she graduated from celebrated Lawrence University with a Bachelor of Arts in Biological Sciences and Studio Art.
 There, she put her passions to practice in three major projects; two of which focused on the importance of medical illustration throughout history and modernity, and one displaying and organizing the University's Ornithology Collection*.